• ALLIANCE

 NextE4s Masterclass: What to Expect When Spinning Off – TU Wien, 28 October 2025

-EULiST GLOBAL CONFERENCE 2025 Call for Abstracts – PhD Students and Young Postdocs
+EULiST GLOBAL CONFERENCE 2025 Call for Abstracts – PhD Students and Young Postdocs, 19 November 2025

 We invite PhD candidates and early-career postdoctoral researchers (within two years of receiving their PhD) to submit an abstract to be considered for presentation at the upcoming online pre-conference on November 19th, held in the framework of the EULiST Global Conference (November 20th – 21st, 2025).
 Selected participants will have the opportunity to present their ideas in one of the four parallel thematic tracks.